 What kind of civil union ceremonies are there?

-There are two kinds of civil union ceremonies: registry, which occurs in the registry office, and personalised, which can occur at a venue of your choice.
+There is one of civil union ceremony: registry; a personalised, which can occur at a venue of your choice.

 What are the legal requirements during a civil union ceremony?